marko-knoebl/slides/src/sections/react-with-hooks/03-overview-en.md

 ## What is React?

-- One of the 3 big JavaScript-UI-Libraries (besides Angular, vue.js)
+- One of the 3 big JavaScript UI libraries (besides Angular, vue.js)

-## Basics of modern JavaScript-UI-Libraries
+## Basics of modern JavaScript UI libraries

 - declarative
 - component-based